llagerlof/mariabak/README.md

 You have two options:

-- Download the standalone script [mariabackup.php](https://raw.githubusercontent.com/llagerlof/mariabackup/master/mariabackup.php) 1.0.1 (right click, save link as)
+- <sup>(Linux/Windows)</sup> Download the standalone script [mariabackup.php](https://raw.githubusercontent.com/llagerlof/mariabackup/master/mariabackup.php) 1.0.1 (right click, save link as)

-- Use the installer.
+- <sup>(Linux)</sup> Use the installer.
 [Download](https://github.com/llagerlof/mariabackup/archive/refs/heads/master.zip) or clone this repository and execute the **install.sh**

-Note: The installer will copy and rename `mariabackup.php` to `/usr/bin/mariabackup` and make it executable, so you just need to type **mariabackup** from anywhere to use it.
+Note: The installer will copy and rename `mariabackup.php` to `/usr/bin/mariabackup` and make it executable, so after the installation you can just type `mariabackup` from anywhere to use it.

 ## Quick start